spdk/spdk/doc/bdev.md

 Below is an example command for creating OCF bdev:

-`rpc.py bdev_ocf_create Cache1 wt Malloc0 Nvme0n1`
+`rpc.py bdev_ocf_create Cache1 wt 4096 Malloc0 Nvme0n1`

-This command will create new OCF bdev `Cache1` having bdev `Malloc0` as caching-device and `Nvme0n1` as core-device and initial cache mode `Write-Through`.
+This command will create new OCF bdev `Cache1` having bdev `Malloc0` as caching-device and `Nvme0n1` as core-device, cache line size 4kiB and initial cache mode `Write-Through`.
 `Malloc0` will be used as cache for `Nvme0n1`, so  data written to `Cache1` will be present on `Nvme0n1` eventually.
-By default, OCF will be configured with cache line size equal 4KiB and non-volatile metadata will be disabled.
+By default, OCF will be configured with non-volatile metadata will be disabled.

 To remove `Cache1`: